 Truman Capote is best known for In Cold Blood, the chilling account of a Kansas farm family’s 1959 murder that birthed a new form of journalism.
 But at this time of year, he is remembered for A Christmas Memory, a short story that recalls his little-boy life with a distant cousin, a woman in her sixties with the mind and innocence of a child.
 She calls him Buddy; he calls her his best friend.

 Each year, as the weeks edge toward Christmas, Buddy’s friend feels the season, and a certain quickening in her bones.
 “It’s fruitcake weather!” she declares, mostly to herself but partly to him.
-And thereby commences a ritual that makes wealth from the abject poverty in which they lived together during the Depression: a stealthy harvest of the neighbor’s windfall pecans, an accounting of their meager savings, the careful allocation to purchase fruitcake ingredients: cherries, citron, ginger, vanilla, canned pineapple, rinds, raisins and walnuts, spices, flavorings, bootleg whiskey and a battalion of basics: flour, butter, eggs.
+And thereby commences a ritual that makes wealth from the abject poverty in which they lived together during the Depression: a stealthy harvest of the neighbor’s windfall pecans, an accounting of their meager savings, the careful allocation to purchase ingredients: cherries, citron, ginger, vanilla, canned pineapple, rinds, raisins and walnuts, spices, flavorings, bootleg whiskey and a battalion of basics: flour, butter, eggs.
 Four days later, 31 fruit cakes emerge from the heavy wood- and coal-fired cookstove.

-Here’s where the story takes an unexpected turn, because all this money and time and effort has been carefully spent not on behalf of loved ones, but for the kind of friends not typically recognized as such, “persons we’ve met maybe once, perhaps not at all,” Capote writes: Baptist missionaries who traveled through on a lecture tour, a young couple who passed the time of day on the front porch after their car broke down, a bus driver who waves as he goes by.
+Here’s where the story takes an unexpected turn, because all this money and time and effort has been carefully spent not on behalf of loved ones, but on the kind of friends not typically recognized as such, “persons we’ve met maybe once, perhaps not at all,” Capote writes: Baptist missionaries who traveled through on a lecture tour, a young couple who passed the time of day on the front porch after their car broke down, a bus driver who waves as he goes by.

 I think yes, too, and something more.

 I was still considering this the day after re-reading the story, when I drove past a guy on a street corner near my grocery store.
 Panhandlers often are there.
-You know the kind: scraggly and dirty, holding crumpled cardboard signs that say they’re hungry or homeless or broke.
-Or all three.
+You know the kind: scraggly and dirty, holding crumpled cardboard signs that say they’re hungry or homeless, or cold or broke.
+Or all four.
 Or worse.
 The ones you think could as easily get a job as loiter on street corners, who might quit spending money on cigarettes if they’re that hard up for cash.
 The ones who will probably spend any money you’d give them at the closest liquor store.
 You know.